-Structural Reports illustrate the deteriorating condition of buildings within the site.
+Structural Reports illustrate that the buildings continue to deteriorate.
 Historic England have advised that whilst the buildings are in a poor state of repair due to a lack of maintenance, structural defects could be repaired using traditional techniques.
 The exterior has been much altered with a modern shopfront extending across the Thomas Street frontage.
 However original sash windows and some curved brick detailing has been retained to cills and jams.